JetPlaneJJ/CSE340-private-website/_posts/2020-05-29-about-this-website.md

 - Only use this website as a reference/study guide for tests.
 Please continue to take notes in class and section :)
 - Feel free to contribute through pull requests if you have suggestions! :^D New meme suggestions are also welcome in the Meme folder/page.
 Will use these as comments when grading assignments as a TA.

-> Overall Site Content last updated: May 29, 2020 (Spring Quarter)
+> This page was last updated on: May 29, 2020 (Spring Quarter)